 Governors' policy is to apply reserves generated to benefit the education of the students and the environment in which we operate.
-Some investment in building conditions and facilities will become more pressing over the next few years and there is ambition to build up and allocate some reserves to this end.
+Some investment in building conditions and facilities has been undertaken this year including refurbishment of the Refectory, science laboratories, reception and some corridor areas.

-In addition to this objective, it has been noted that maintaining reserves of around £250,000 is a target of the trust.
+In addition to this objective, Governors recognise the importance of building and maintaining reserves of around £250,000 and this is a target of the trust.
 These reserves would be to cover the impact of sudden or unforeseen expenditure that may come up throughout the year.
-Covid and the current energy market prices are two examples of this.
+The current energy market prices are still high by historic standards and general inflationary pressures remain.